Visualising the SWaP and Performance of Portable Atomic Clocks

 Figure 5: Performance at 1sec integration time as a function of device SWaP for commercially available clocks.
 Clocks are color coded according to categories defined in the original NPL document.
 Hovering over a marker will reveal more information about each device, including the technology the clock is based on, and performance at longer integration times.
 Figure 6 provides more detail on each clocks performance.

 The 1 second ADEV doesn't describe the whole picture of commercial clock performance.
-Thankfully as these are commercial devices, spec sheets with data are readily available, allowing us to visualize the performance of each clock over longer integration times.
+Thankfully as these are commercial devices, spec sheets with data are readily available, allowing us to visualise the performance of each clock over longer integration times.

 Figure 6: Fractional frequency stability of commercially available atomic clocks.
 Legend is sorted by ADEV at 1 second performance.
 Each clock is selectable from the legend.
 Double clicking a clock on the legend will isolate that clocks trace, other clocks can then be selected to compare performance.
 Hovering over a marker will reveal extra information about the clock where available.
 Click and drag your mouse to select a region to zoom in on.